Call for ExoExplorer Applications 2022

 - Weekly interactions between members of the cohort

-- Monthly informal roundtable discussions with prominent scientists in the exoplanet and educational fields (“ExoGuides”)
+- Monthly informal group discussions with prominent scientists (“ExoGuides”) in the fields of exoplanet science and diversity, equity, inclusion, and accessibility (DEIA), and individual conversations with other researchers

-- One to two professional development training sessions on topics to be decided by the cohort, such as proposal writing, CV building, and public speaking
+- One to two professional development training sessions on topics to be decided by the cohort, such as proposal writing, building inclusive collaborations, and public speaking

-Members of the ExoPAG Executive Committee (EC) will review and accept up to 10 people for this pilot cohort.
+Members of the ExoPAG Executive Committee (EC) will review and accept up to 12 people for this cohort.

 Those who wish to apply should submit a 700-1000 word statement describing:

-- how you would participate in and contribute to the cohort and its efforts through the activities described above
+- what would you bring to the cohort, and how would you participate in and contribute to the cohort's efforts through the activities described above,

-- how you would leverage these experiences to both become leaders in exoplanet science and to increase diversity, equity, and inclusion (DEI) in the broader exoplanet community
+- how you would leverage your ExoExplorers experience to become leaders in exoplanet science and to increase DEIA in the broader exoplanet community.

-Please use the application portal to submit your statement and a current CV .
+Please use the application portal to submit your application.
 Your statement and CV must be PDF files.
-Applications are due November 5th (midnight Pacific time).
+Applications are due September 23, 2021 by 8:00 PM Pacific time.

 Please see our FAQ page to view answers to previously submitted questions or to submit a question.
-To ensure that all potential applicants have access to the same information, we will post answers to received questions on that webpage.
-The last day to submit substantive questions about the program, call, or application content is October 30.
+If your question isn’t answered, please email firstname.lastname@example.org.To ensure that all potential applicants have access to the same information, we will post answers to received questions on that webpage.
+The last day to submit substantive questions about the ExoExplorers program, call, or application content is September 14.
 After this date, we will only answer procedural questions about the application process.

 All participants in the Exoplanet Explorers program will be required to adhere to the Code of Conduct.